DariethWhite/TAG-AO-Basic/README.md

 # TAG-AO-Basic
 This is a basic Animation Overriden written in OSSL, and designed for opensim/TAG Grid.
+This is intended to be a drop in replacement for most ZHAO-II core scripts.

 # Instructions
 1. Add the config notecard.